 - L.L.Bean Quest II Fly Rod Outfits — comes with L.L.
 Bean’s legendary “100% Satisfaction Guarantee”

 - Orvis Clearwater Fly Rod Outfit — 25-year guarantee!

 - Cabela’s LSi Fly Rods with Prestige Premier Fly Combo

 - Fenwick Aetos Fly Rods

 Sweet High-End Trout Fly Rods & Outfits

-- Hardy Zephrus FWS Fly Rod with Hardy Ultralite CA DD Fly Reel
+- Hardy Zephrus FWS Fly Rod with Hardy Ultralite MTX Fly Reel

-- G.Loomis NRX Lite Presentation Fly Rod with Ross Evolution LT Fly Reel
+- G.Loomis NRX Lite Presentation Fly Rod with Ross Evolution LTX Fly Reel